coffee2code/add-admin-css/readme.txt

 You can hook the 'c2c_add_admin_css' and 'c2c_add_admin_css_files' filters and determine the current user to decide whether the respective hook argument should be returned (and thus output) for the user or not.

+= How do I disable syntax highlighting? =

+The plugin's syntax highlighting of CSS (available on WP 4.9+) honors the built-in setting for whether syntax highlighting should be enabled or not.

+To disable syntax highlighting, go to your profile page.
+Next to "Syntax Highlighting", click the checkbox labeled "Disable syntax highlighting when editing code".
+Note that this checkbox disables syntax highlighting throughout the admin interface and not just specifically for the plugin's settings page.

 = Does this plugin include unit tests? =

 Yes.